santhosh-tekuri/logflow/README.md

    21 root      20   0   27944   3864   3364 S   0.0  0.1   0:00.00 bash
    28 root      20   0   50136   3940   3304 R   0.0  0.1   0:00.00 top
 ```

+you can see that fluentd takes 30-40% cpu

 let us brigdown the setup: